When is the next December train strike? Everything you need to know

 But Warrick Dent, LNER’s safety and operations director, says: “We are confident that our contingency plans will keep disruption to LNER services to a minimum.”

-On East Midlands Railway (EMR), members of the Unite union will take strike action on Friday 2, Saturday 3, Friday 23 and Saturday 24 December.
+On East Midlands Railway (EMR), members of the Unite union have already been on strike in early decemare taking strike action on Friday 23 and Saturday 24 December.

 On the main intercity routes from Sheffield via Derby and from Nottingham to Leicester and London, one train will run each hour between 7.30am and 6.30pm.